-ABR 130: Custom Painting3 CreditsPrerequisites: ABR 112Corequisites: None15 lecture, 45 lab, 0 clinical, 0 other, 60 total contact hoursFulfills Core Elements: 7
+ABR 130: Custom Painting 4 Credits Level II Prerequisites: ABR 112 30 lecture, 90 lab, 0 clinical, 0 other, 120 total contact hours Fulfills Core Elements: 7 9

 This course provides students with an understanding of the art of custom painting.
 Students work with the tools and techniques used in the field.
 The course covers the use of special effect colors such as pearls and candies.
-Students use airbrushes, pinstripe brushes, and lettering brushes.
-Murals, graphics, appliqués, and etching are also covered.
+Students use air brushes, pinstripe brushes, and lettering brushes.Murals, graphics, and etching are also covered.
+Lab assignments on vehicles will provide an opportunity to improve skills.